 ACCOMMODATION & FACILITIES AT KANANA CAMP:

-Guest accommodation will continue to consist of eight tents, including one tent for family use.
-Each tent will be very spacious, and spaced well apart from its neighbour/s.
-Inside, the palette will feature gold, grey, turquoise, cream, and white, while the theme will be 1920s explorer, so guests can expect a little rusticity.
-Each standard tent will contain a double bed or twin beds, bedside tables and lighting, two storage trunks at the foot of the bed/s, and a luggage rack.
-The artist’s impression shows drapes all around the bed/s space, as well as wildlife artwork, a comfy floor rug, and canvas on both sides of the tent neatly rolled up to offer beautiful views.
-The en-suite facilities will comprise flush toilet, twin washbasins, and walk-in shower, and there’ll be plenty of in-room amenities – we’ll update this section once we’ve received the information we need.
-It’s likely too that all tents will have a private veranda.
-The family tent will have two bedrooms, a shared shower room, and an additional outdoor shower.
+Guest accommodation consists of eight tents, including one tent for family use.
+Each tent is very spacious, and spaced well apart from its neighbour/s.
+Inside, the palette features gold, grey, turquoise, cream, and white, while the theme is 1920s explorer, lending a rustic vibe.
+Each standard tent contains a double bed or twin beds, bedside tables and lighting, two storage trunks at the foot of the bed/s, and a luggage rack.
+There are drapes all around the bed/s space, as well as wildlife artwork, a comfy floor rug, and canvas on both sides of the tent, which rolls up neatly to offer beautiful views.
+The en-suite facilities comprise flush toilet, twin washbasins, and walk-in shower.
+Finally, all tents have a private veranda!
+The family tent has two bedrooms, a shared shower room, and an additional outdoor shower.

-Kanana’s communal building will also remain in its previous position, just a short distance from the guest tents.
-Its interiors will feature the same palette as in the tents, as well as the same 1920s explorer theme.
-The artist’s illustration of the lounge reveals comfortable seating around coffee tables, in addition to snug rugs underfoot and elegant lighting overhead.
-In the dining space, there’ll be one long table where everyone will eat together.
-Wildlife artwork will adorn the walls in both spaces.
-Most excitingly, there will be an extension of the communal area to increase the size of the property’s deck!
-And there’ll still be a pool, where you’ll enjoy a refreshing dip between activities.
+Kanana’s communal building remains in its previous position, just a short distance from the guest tents.
+Its interiors feature the same palette as in the tents, as well as the same 1920s explorer theme.
+The lounge offers comfortable seating around coffee tables, in addition to snug rugs underfoot and elegant lighting overhead.
+In the dining space, there’s one long table where everyone eats together.
+Wildlife artwork adorns the walls in both spaces.
+Most excitingly, the extension of the communal area has resulted in an increase to the size of the property’s deck!
+And there’s a very inviting pool, where guests can enjoy a refreshing dip between activities.

 ACTIVITIES AT KANANA CAMP:

-The camp will continue to provide an exciting range of activities, as follows:
+The camp provides an exhilarating range of activities, as follows:

-Expertly guided game drives- available during early morning and late afternoon into evening, drives will cover a lot of ground, offering ample opportunities to view wildlife within Kanana’s private concession!
-As the property is primarily a wet camp from July to October, this activity will be limited during that period.
+Expertly guided game drives- Available during early morning and late afternoon into evening, drives cover a lot of ground, offering ample opportunities to view wildlife within Kanana’s private concession!
+As the property is primarily a wet camp from July to October, this activity is limited during that period.

-Night drives- also enjoyed in the presence of knowledgeable and experienced guides, drives at night will reveal the species that come out and play after sunset in the concession.
+Night drives- Also enjoyed in the presence of knowledgeable and experienced guides, drives at night reveal the species that come out and play after sunset in the concession.

-Walking safaris- again with guides, guests will be able to explore this region of the Delta on foot, taking a close look at the plants, insects, and birdlife.
+Walking safaris- Again with guides, guests are able to explore this region of the Delta on foot, taking a close look at the plants, insects, and birdlife.
 The birding here is seriously impressive!

-Boat trips- guests will be invited to board a motorboat, to marvel at the spectacular waterways around camp.
+Boat trips- Guests are invited to board a motorboat, to marvel at the spectacular waterways around camp.
 This is another ace activity for keen birders, and you can look out for reptile species too!

-Mokoro excursions- this activity will involve quietly traversing the Delta on a glass-bottomed canoe, all the while gazing down into the clear waters and spotting a treasure trove of fish and other life-forms.
+Mokoro excursions- This activity involves quietly traversing the Delta on a glass-bottomed canoe, all the while gazing down into the clear waters and spotting a treasure trove of fish and other life-forms.

-Sleep-outs- the camp will have a sleep-out deck, where guests will be able to fall asleep under the stars!
+Sleep-outs- The camp has a sleep-out deck, where guests can fall asleep under the stars!

-Fishing- this pastime will be offered from March to December.
-Fisherfolk will have a lot of fun fishing for the likes of pike, tilapia, and sharptooth catfish.
+Fishing- This pastime is offered from March to December.
+Fisherfolk can have a lot of fun fishing for the likes of pike, tilapia, and sharptooth catfish.